 |Step 3: Copy the files you backed up off-site||

 Store the backed-up data off-site at a secure location.

-Caution: When you back up files to a secure, off-site, location, be sure that the files are copied properly.
-If the copied files are corrupt, you cannot restore your data.
+Caution: When you backup files to a secure, off-site location, be sure that the files are copied properly.
+If the copied files are corrupted, you cannot restore your data.